-The Biggest Moments of the 'Game of Thrones' Season 8 Premiere
+The Definitive List of the Most Shocking 'Game of Thrones' Moments

 Over the course of Game of Thrones, the show with one of the highest body counts in TV history, we've had a lot of surprises, shocks, and scares.
 Whether it's Jaime Lannister losing his favorite hand to Ned Stark losing his favorite head (his own), we, masochists that we are, decided to pull together the definitive list of all the most shocking moments in the show, ranging from the gruesome to the profound.
 Prepare to be shocked.
 And this should go without saying at this point, but spoilers follow.
 Like, Ned Stark gets his head chopped off.

 27. Daenerys gets her dragonsSeason 1, Episode 10 "Fire and Blood"

 After the gut-punch that the ninth episode of the season ended with, it was time for the show to give us a little break.
 Daenerys' storyline promised the world, then swiftly stole it away, leaving our favorite khaleesi with a tiny, doomed band of loyal supporters, a vengeful witch, and a catatonic husband.
 They build Khal Drogo a giant funeral pyre, lashed the murderous Mirri Maz Duur to a stake, and watched as Daenerys stepped into the flames.
 It seemed like the end for her, until the morning light revealed her unharmed body sitting in a pile of ashes, three baby dragons curled around her.
 Hell yes.

 26. Theon beheads Ser Rodrik CasselSeason 2, Episode 6 "The Old Gods and the New"